hotosm/fmtm/README.md

   and receive data submissions from users.
 - [ODK Collect](https://github.com/getodk/collect) is a mobile app that the user submits data from.

-## How FMTM Works

-- Project is created in an area with three things:
-  - Data extract: the features you want to map, say building polygons.
-  - ODK XLSForm: the survey for mappers on the ground to fill out for each feature.
-- Task areas divided by feature count and linear features (e.g. rivers, roads).
-- Users assign a task area for themselves, and generate a QR code that is opened in ODK Collect.
-- User navigates to the feature and fills out the XLSForm survey, then submits.
-- The submissions are collected by ODK Central, which feeds the data back into FMTM, for cleaning, conflation with existing data, and pushing back to OSM.

 ## Contributing 👍🎉